spoletum/logseq/pages/Solution Architecture Template.md

 		- Is the service bound to compliance requirements?
 	- ## Non-Functional
 		- Summary non-functional requirements or link to a page containing them
-		- SLAs
-		- RTO / RPO / Uptime
+		- SLAs / SLOs (e.g. RTO / RPO / Uptime)
 		- Operations window
 - # Design
 	- ## Architecturally significant use cases